dabeaz/curio/docs/reference.rst

    value of the monotonic clock at the time the task awakes.
 Use this function if you need to have more precise interval timing.

+.. asyncfunction:: switch(clock)

+   Voluntarily switch to the next task.
+This is a convenience utility so users do not need to use :func:`sleep` with a 0 time offset.
+It also faster than sleeping for 0 seconds due to the curio's internals.

 .. asyncfunction:: current_task()

    Returns a reference to the :class:`Task` instance corresponding to the